-In Malta, the boats have eyes.
+This might be my favorite of all the Malta facts: In Malta, the boats have eyes.
 Even though the islands are just as developed as any other European country, the traditional and adorable fishing boats named luzzu can still be found in many of the coastal villages and are still used for fishing on a daily basis.
 They are painted in flashy colors like yellow, red or blue and all have eyes which are supposed to keep bad luck and the evil of the sea away.

 One of Caravaggio’s masterpieces, the Beheading of St John, can be seen in St John’s Cathedral in Valletta.
 The church itself is famous for its striking inside and is well worth a visit.

 Kannoli (pastries stuffed with sweet ricotta), known as a popular South Italian dessert, are a typical afternoon snack in Malta, too.